Spectral analysis of high-dimensional spot volatility matrix with applications: Conclusion and future work

 \section{Conclusion and future work}

 In this article, we conduct spectral analysis for the realized spot volatility matrix estimator by using the high-dimensional and high-frequency data, including its limiting spectral distribution and linear spectral statistics.
 Our theoretical results demonstrate that, under some general conditions, the limiting spectral distributions of the spot volatility matrix and the realized spot volatility matrix estimator are governed by a regular Mar$\check{\text{c}}$enko-Pastur equation.
 Furthermore, the central limit theorem for linear spectral statistics of the realized spot covariance matrix estimator is established.
 The result is similar to the one for independent and identically distributed sample in classical large-dimensional random matrix theory.
-As applications, we perform identity and sphericity tests for the spot volatility matrix and propose some testing statistics by using our established theory.
+As applications, we perform identity and sphericity tests for the spot volatility matrix and propose some test statistics by using our established theory.
 Then, the theoretical conclusions and the finite sample performance of the proposed statistics are justified by our simulation studies.

 We note that the spectral theory developed for the spot volatility matrix in this paper could potentially be used to solve some other problems.
-For example, we may consider testing if $c_{t_1} = c_{t_2}$ for $0 \leq t_1< t_2\leq 1$.
+For example, we may consider to test if $c_{t_1} = c_{t_2}$ for $0 \leq t_1< t_2\leq 1$.
 Another problem is that, in \cite{ZL2011} and \cite{YZC2021}, the spot volatility matrix is restricted to satisfy a special structure of class $\mathcal{C}$ as in \eqref{vol:classC}, while such a structure remains to be testified by using the real data.
-From a high-frequency perspective, we may extend the analysis to the scenario with the presence of both jumps and market microstructure noise.
-Those mentioned problems are out the scope of this paper and will be considered in our future works.
+From a high-frequency perspective, we may extend the analysis to the scenario with the presence of both jumps and market microstructure noise. \red{In this paper, we do not consider the jumps for simplicity.
+Nevertheless, as studied by Jacod and Protter (2012) (Theorem 13.3.3), the spot volatility estimator remains consistent when the jumps are not too frequent.
+For a general L$\acute{\text{e}}$vy jump part, a truncated version for the estimator is available, we refer to Jacod and Protter (2012) for more details.} Those mentioned problems are out the scope of this paper and will be considered in our future works.